ChristianEgson/Operating-Systems-for-Embedded-Applications/Scheduler/README.md

 * This is intended as a **learning tool**, not a production-grade scheduler.
 * All memory allocations via `malloc` are freed upon process completion.

----

-Let me know if you'd like a downloadable version of this README or help integrating this into your project structure (e.g., in a GitHub repository).